This page provides information on the National Class 1 Agricultural Vehicle and Combination Mass and Dimension Exemption Notice (the National Notice).

 Speed limits - Tow mass ratio and brake performance testing

-The National Class 1 Agricultural notice states speed limits for certain agricultural combinations.
+The National Notice states speed limits for certain agricultural combinations.
 The speeds limits are based on the tow mass ratio between the hauling unit and the trailer.

 If an operator cannot determine the mass of the vehicles to calculate the tow mass ratio, then a simple braking test can be performed.